WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-plugin-developers.md

 ## Setting up a demo for your plugin with Blueprints

 When providing a link to a WordPress Playground instance with some plugins activated, you may also want to customize the initial setup for that Playground instance using those plugins.
-With Playground's [Blueprints](/blueprints/getting-started) you can load, activate, and configure the Playground instance.
+With Playground's [Blueprints](/blueprints/getting-started) you can load/activate plugins and configure the Playground instance.

 :::tip